-In 1983, Taylor joined Surfers drummers, where she started working with her former schoolmate and bandmate Coffey.
-However, Taylor was absent from the band from 1985 to 1986 due to personal reasons.
+In 1983, Taylor joined the Butthole Surfers as a drummer, where she started working with her former schoolmate and bandmate Coffey.
+However, Taylor was absent from the band from 1985 to 1986 for personal reasons.
 She had a good working relationship with Coffey, and they were known to play in unison on separate stand-up drum kits.

 Taylor recorded several singles with the Surfers, and her drumming can be heard in Another Man’s Sac, Locust Abortion Technician, Rembrandt Pussyhorse, and Powerless.

-Taylor left Surfers drummers in 1989, and after a short amount of time she was diagnosed with a deadly medical condition.
+Taylor left Surfers drummers in 1989, and after a short amount of time, she was diagnosed with a deadly medical condition.
 She was forced to undergo brain surgery.
-Proceeding the surgery, she started getting strobe-light-induced seizures.
+Proceeding with the surgery, she started getting strobe-light-induced seizures.

 She also appeared as a ‘Pap smear Pusher’ in the Movie Poster and home video media covers.
 In 1995, Coffey revealed that Taylor was employed at a particular school in Texas.

 Taylor and Coffey were said to be siblings during their time at Butthole Surfers.
 They even ended up referring to themselves as siblings because they had similar appearances.

-Michael Azerrad, in his book, ‘Our Band Could be Our Life,’ asserts that the two presented themselves as siblings in the manner in which they worked and moved together.
+In his book, ‘Our Band Could be Our Life,’ Michael Azerrad asserts that the two presented themselves as siblings in how they worked and moved together.

-Since 1984, Taylor and her band have released so many albums and EPs that include: Live PCPPEP, Psychic…Powerless…Another Man’s Sac, Cream Corn from the Socket of Davis, Rembrandt Pussyhorse, Locust Abortion Technician, Hairway to Steven, Double Live, Electriclarryland, Humpty Dumpty LSD, and Butthole Surfers/Live PCPPEP.
+Since 1984, Taylor and her band have released so many albums and EPs, including Live PCPPEP, Psychic…Powerless…Another Man’s Sac, Cream Corn from the Socket of Davis, Rembrandt Pussyhorse, Locust Abortion Technician, Hairway to Steven, Double Live, Electriclarryland, Humpty Dumpty LSD, and Butthole Surfers/Live PCPPEP.

 Despite the many challenges that she has gone through, Taylor has remained strong and determined.
 She has never given up on her music, and her incredible work will remain for many years.
 She has made Butthole Surfers a great band.